 - You feel encouraged and supported

 When you get that new job or you achieve that milestone that you’ve been working towards, your partner is there to congratulate you and celebrate your wins.
-You won’t have to play it down in order to make them feel more comfortable, they will see your success as their own success in a way that feels nourishing and genuine.
+You won’t have to play it down in order to make them feel more secure.
+They will see your success as their own success, in a way that feels nourishing and genuine.

 Being in the right relationship has so many positive benefits on your wellbeing, having somebody who feels consistent, warm, genuine, empathic and caring are cornerstones of healthy and loving relationships.

 If you’ve experienced trauma in your past, a safe relationship can feel triggering if what you’ve grown accustomed to is chaos and uncertainty in your relationship.

 What a healthy relationship can do, is help to heal your traumatic experience, regulate your nervous system so that you can experience safety in your relationship and start having loving reciprocal relationships.